UC Center Sacramento (UCCS)

 UCCS seeks to foster public-policy research in the University of California system.
 In collaboration with partners in academia, government and philanthropy, UCCS serves as a system-wide resource, focused on issues of importance to the state and nation and based on collaborating networks of scholars drawn from the entire UC system.

-Check out UC students' research projects from Fall 2022 on YouTube!
+Check out UC students' research projects on YouTube!

 UCCS seeks to foster communication between UC scholars and state policymakers in all branches of state government, from the governor’s office and the Legislature to various state agencies, departments and commissions.
 UCCS disseminates the results of policy-relevant research by UC scholars through conferences, workshops, lectures and seminars at its facility in the heart of the Capitol community.